jakubrd/discord-ai-summarizer/README.md

 3. Verify the bot has access to the channel
 4. Ensure all environment variables are set correctly
 5. Check the `data` directory exists and is writable
-6. Verify user configurations in `data/user_configs.json`
+6. Verify database connection in `data/bot.db`

 ## Requirements